vahidbaharvand/test4z/samples/python/README.md

 3. Restart the command prompt.

+4. Make sure the terminal directory is /samples/python

-4. Make sure you have pip installed by executing the following command:
+5. Make sure you have pip installed by executing the following command:

         pip --version
     If it's not installed, install pip from https://pip.pypa.io/en/stable/installation, or from a reliable source.

-5. Execute the following command to install the dependencies:
+6. Execute the following command to install the dependencies:

         python -m pip install -r requirements.txt on macOS use the python3 command instead of python as the default may be an earlier version.